CS 349 Contemporary Issues in Computer Science

 Your video can be a documentary or a drama.
 Many good documentaries rely heavily on interviews.
 You may be able to find experts who are willing to talk to you.
 Don’t be bashful.
 It never hurts to ask.
 You may also find it interesting to conduct “man in the street” interviews to convey a sense of public attitude toward your topic.
 Remember that, if you conduct interviews, you should be sure to get permission from your interviewees before you distribute your video or post it on the web.
 You should also send a copy of your completed video to anyone you interviewed.

 Your video may include images and clips, if properly cited, taken from other people’s work.
-But at least 70% of your video must be original.
+But we want the bulk of the material to by yours.
+So:

 Schedule: